o-jasper/OptoComm/readme.md

+# Status
+There are basically only tests that do some of the 'logic of the situation' (including missed pulses) I havent beeen able to get my atmegas programmed :/

+I have been able to send music using light, so presumably a circuit can be made that can isolate pulses to some degree.

 # Time difference communications
 Idea of this project is to use time differences between pulses to send data without clock, and assuming any data may be lost.
 I want it to be able to accept